krishnakumar-m/badam-engine/BADAM/README.txt

 implement.js : a sample implementation of web based gamebook index.html : the UI, uses implement.js

-TODO: gameworld.js to be made into a json file(or files)
 TODO: add NPCs
 TODO: scripted fighting